-- Work with the editor on getting ready the articles from the 1st draft stage to the stage where they are ready to be published.
+- Work with the editor on getting the articles ready from the 1st draft stage to the stage where they are ready to be published.

 - We don’t mind how long (or short) your article is, so long as it is well written, concise and has a clear message.

-- You do not need to include any images, but if images are integral to the article, add the image filename where they should be placed within the post and submit them in a high resolution format along with your finished piece.
+- You do not need to include any images, but if images are integral to the article, add the image filename where they should be placed within the post and submit them in a high-resolution format along with your finished piece.

 - We highly recommend you study and follow the conventions of the Yahoo!
 Style Guide.
 It’s awesome.